-Linda Ronstadt (one of our Fabulous Stars of the 1970s) recently sat down with CNN’s Anderson Cooper to talk about her battle with Parkinson’s disease.
+Linda Ronstadt (one of our Fabulous Stars of the 1970s) sat down with CNN’s Anderson Cooper some time ago to talk about her battle with Parkinson’s disease.
 She specifically talked about the moment she knew Parkinson’s was going to end her music career before she even knew what it was.
-Since a 2009 show that she knew would be here last, Linda hasn’t been able to sing at all due to the awful side effects of the disease.
+Since a 2009 show that she knew would be her last, Linda hasn’t been able to sing at all due to the awful side effects of the disease.

 That 2009 show is when she knew she would not be able to sing again.
 The show was in San Antonio, TX and she was performing songs from her 1987 album Canciones de Mi Padre, paying homage to her Mexican heritage.
 “Literally my entire career flashed in front of my eyes.
-I remembered every show I’d ever done,” she says.
-She says she’s glad it was Mexican music behind her because the band was able to back her up nicely and rely on them when she couldn’t sing.
+I remembered every show I’d ever done,” she says, noting her gratitude for the fact that it was Mexican music behind her because the band was able to back her up nicely and rely on them when she couldn’t sing.
 “I had ’em sing a lot of songs,” she says, “because it was hard to get through that show.”

 Linda Ronstadt actually suffers from ‘progressive supranuclear palsy’

 The 73-year-old is speaking up about a rare brain condition that she has that is similar to Parkinson’s.
 She doesn’t actually have Parkinson’s at all.
 Called progressive supranuclear palsy, it gradually affects motor control skills among other things and there is no cure.
 “I was expecting [the doctor] was going to say I had a pinched nerve and they could fix it.
 And he said, ‘Well, I think you might have Parkinson’s disease,’ and I was totally shocked.
 It took him about a year after that to come to the diagnosis and then took a little bit longer to come to supranuclear palsy,” Linda explains.